 Green Hills of Africa is another non-fiction book, Hemingway’s second.
-In it, he describes a month he spent on safari in Africa with his wife, Pauline.
-It is separated out into four parts, each of which has a different baring on the story.
+In it, he describes a month he spent on a safari in Africa with his wife, Pauline.
+It is separated into four parts, each of which has a different bearing on the story.
 He speaks about the time he spent hunting, meditates on the impact of various authors, and spends time talking about the landscape.

 The Sun Also Rises is commonly considered to be one of Hemingway’s best novels.
 It describes the travels of American and British expatriates who venture to the Festival of San Fermín in Pamplona.